 I heard other hammam attendees arriving and sound of running water echoing in the big rooms.
 But all I could see was a fuzzy version of things: fuzzy tiled-covered floor, fuzzy benches, fuzzy grey walls and fuzzy outlines of other women.
 I started to wonder if I were supposed to go grab my hammam lady.
 Or maybe I had been forgotten.

-After transferring about 1/3 of the content of the oily goo onto my body, I finally decided – ‘I should go get her’.
+After transferring most of the content of the oily goo onto my body, I finally decided – ‘I should go get her’.
 I stood up and immediately found myself sprawled on the hallway having slipped on some of the oily goo on the floor.
 Cursing loudly I groped around for my mat, found it, and sat back down deciding that maybe waiting was not such a bad idea after all.

 Fortunately she did not forget me.
 She came back carrying a plastic stool and proceeded to push and re-arranged my naked limbs into positions using my oily bum as a pivot while scrubbing me from head to toe.